Featherston Community Board

 The Featherston Community Emergency Hub is located at the Anzac Hall.

-Watch this space for more information relating to civil defence readiness in the community.
+Watch this space for more information relating to civil defence emergency management readiness in the community.